Ariana Grande Is Engaged to Boyfriend Dalton Gomez - E! Online

 At the time, an insider shared insight into the couple's romance, explaining they both met through mutual friends.

 "They run in the same circle," the source noted.
 "He used to be a dancer and they have many mutual friends.
 She's gotten to know him quickly with the quarantine.
-They've been spending a lot of one on one time at home."
+They've been spending a lot of one-on-one time at home."

 Back in October, a separate source told E!
-News the couple was "head-over-heels" for each other.
+News the couple was "head over heels" for each other.

 "Ariana is still madly in love with Dalton and is head over heels," the source expressed.
 "It's a very healthy relationship.
 They love to be 'normal' and Ari loves that he is very down to earth.
 He balances her out from the crazy industry she is in.
 They spend a lot of time hanging out at her house being low-key."